wmaben/devops-interview-questions/k8s/k8s.md

 | **cloud-controller-manager** | Cloud Integration | Manages LBs, volumes, node lifecycle via cloud APIs |

 **Data Plane Components:**

+The data plane consists of agents running on every worker node.
+These agents are responsible for receiving pod specifications from the control plane, pulling container images, starting/stopping containers, and reporting health status back.
+If the control plane goes down temporarily, existing workloads on the data plane continue to run — they just can't be modified or rescheduled.

 | Component | Role | Key Responsibility |
 |-----------|------|-------------------|